ZoeMeow1027/DUTApp_API/README.md

 # DUT app for Android
 - A app which optimize view in sv.dut.dun.vn page for Android.
 Data from heroku (dutapi).

+**DECREPATED:**
+- This app is being decrepated due to server https://dutapi.herokuapp.com downed.
+You still can clone, change its host server and build your own server to continue using.
+For now, this app is unusable.
+- This will replace by [DUTApp.Android](https://github.com/ZoeMeow5466/DUTApp.Android), which is better performance and better design.

 # About API
 - Using [Heroku (https://dutapi.herokuapp.com)](https://dutapi.herokuapp.com) that provide API for supporting my project.
 - You can visit [here](https://github.com/ZoeMeow5466/DUTAPI_Heroku) for more information about host.